Thomas Hörl (artist): Early life

 Hörl spent his childhood and youth in Golling an der Salzach and Salzburg.
-Hörl's center of life is currently in Vienna, where he rents a studio in the sculpture buildings of the federal government in the former 1873 world expo pavilions.
+Hörl currently lives and works in Vienna, where he rents a studio in the sculpture buildings of the federal government in the former 1873 world expo pavilions.
 He studied art at Academy of Fine Arts Vienna, at Iceland University of the arts Reykjavík and Tokyo Zokei University.
-Before his studies he was trained as a chef and visited a school for sculpture.
+Before his art studies he was trained as a chef and visited a school for sculpture.

 Work

+Artistic focus and cooperation

 He works solo as well as in various collaborations (Gin Müller, Sir Meisi, Michikazu Matsune, Jakob Lena Knebl, Sodom Vienna) and from 2003-2020 in the artist group kozek hörlonski together with Peter Kozek.
 In the year 2020, however, the two have appeared in their collaborations under their civil names and have dispensed with a group name.
-Together with Peter Kozek, he was awarded the Prize for Visual Arts 2021 by the City of Vienna for their joint work.

 Hörl's artistic focus is on researching regional customs and traditions.
 The artist transfers folkloric contents and forms into new contexts.
 Using the collage technique as well as reenactment, extensive installations are created.
-His artistic work includes performance, video works, installation, object, collage, and staged photography, and recently film projects are increasingly appearing in his diverse oeuvre.
+His artistic work includes performances, video works, installations, objects, collage, and staged photography, and recently film projects are increasingly appearing in his diverse oeuvre.
 As part of artist-in-residence programs or self-organized work residencies, he has been active in Berlin, Frankfurt am Main, Tokyo, Paris, London, Vilnius, Tallinn, Tirana, Timișoara, Warsaw and Reykjavík.
-Thomas exhibited mainly in Austria but also in Germany, Tokyo, London, Tallinn and Los Angeles.
+Hörl exhibited mainly in Austria but also in Germany, Japan, UK, Estonia and in the USA.